Bira/octopus-carnival/_drafts/dfrpg-adventurers-swashbuckler.md

 D'Artagnan.
 In any case you also get the Fast-Draw skills for the weapons you chose.

-Your fixed skill list includes basic mobility and unarmed combat, throwing, and some social and mobility skills.
+Your fixed skill list includes basic unarmed combat, throwing, and some social and mobility skills.
 The list of optional skills has the usual "delver lore" ones and lets you go deeper into mobility or socialization.
 Or perhaps you could take a more unusual backup weapon like a whip or lasso.

 ## Special Swashbuckler Traits